 Thirdly.
 VOC’s are measured slightly differently according to the authority measuring them.
 For example in Australia Acetone is not classed as a VOC because it doesn’t contribute to environmental smog.
 In America Formaldehyde is not measured as a VOC for the same reason.
 Both however are VOC’s that contribute to indoor air pollution and can be hazardous to people’s health.
-A product could contain these and still be labeled zero VOC in these countries.
+A product could contain these and still be labeled Zero VOC in these countries.

 1.4 Does non-toxic mean I can eat it?

 The other consideration around toxicity is toxicity to our environment.
 Natural paints and finishes will generally not harm the environment in their manufacture or disposal.
-Chemical paints & finishes however can potentially pollute our natural environment during their manufacture and ultimate disposal, even if they are low VOC.
+Chemical paints & finishes however can potentially pollute our environment during their manufacture and ultimate disposal, even if they are low VOC.

 So non-toxic doesn’t mean you can eat it!
 Paints and finishes are designed to be applied to walls, not eaten as food.

-The range of tints does contain Isothiazolinones.
+Their range of tints does contain Isothiazolinones.